Hero image for Cybersecurity Budgeting: Risk vs Cost

 Key Cost Amplifiers to Watch

-Conversely, organizations with AI-powered security tools saved an average of $2.22M per breach, and those with incident response plans saved $1.49M.
-Understanding where attacks originate — mapped to frameworks like MITRE ATT&CK — helps prioritize which controls deliver the greatest ALE reduction.
+Organizations with AI-powered security tools saved an average of $2.22M per breach, and those with incident response plans saved $1.49M.
+Stolen credentials carried the longest identification time at 292 days.
+Understanding where attacks originate, mapped to frameworks like MITRE ATT&CK, helps prioritize which controls deliver the greatest ALE reduction.

 Put Theory Into Practice